University Catalog 2026-2027

 New F-1 and J-1 international students must check-in with the Office of International Services upon arrival to campus and attend the New International Student Orientation, which is scheduled a few days before the semester begins.

 New international students who are accepted to NC State have the opportunity to participate in a Summer Start program during the month of July before fall classes begin.
-More information can be found here. https://newstudents.dasa.ncsu.edu/summerstart/
+For more information about Summer Start, visit the Summer Start website

 Contact Us